 During visual inspections, the quantity of contact water collected inside the secondary containment area will be evaluated.
-When water withdrawal is deemed necessary, water samples will be collected and analyzed for the parameters: pH, Total Arsenic, Total Copper, Total Lead, Total Nickel, Total Zinc, Total Suspended Solids, Ammonia, Benzene, Toluene, Ethylbenzene, Xylene, and Oil and Grease.
-If the contact water exceeds the licensed limits detailed in Section 3 above, the portable oil-water separator will be used to treat the water prior to discharge to the receiving environment or water will be pumped and disposed at the Meadowbank Tailings Storage Facility or Stormwater Management Pond.
+When water withdrawal is deemed necessary, water samples will be collected and analyzed for the parameters: pH, Total Arsenic, Total Copper, Total Lead, Total Nickel, Total Zinc, Total Suspended Solids, Ammonia, Total Cyanide, Benzene, Toluene, Ethylbenzene, Lead, and Oil and Grease.
+If the contact water exceeds the licensed limits detailed in Section 3 above, the portable oil-water separator will be used to treat the water or water will be pumped and disposed at the Meadowbank Tailings Storage Facility.
 Prior to withdrawal, samples will be analyzed at a certified laboratory.